dandisy/webcore/README.md

     php artisan storage:link

-now get its all on your favorite browser
+now get it all on your favorite browser

     http://localhost/webcore/public